Discuss Scratch

 Scratch to C++ translation and how to make it better

-i don't think compiling is a good option, unless you want to add it… Well it would be better if the goal wasn't the speed of execution and further code editing possibility.
+Well it would be better if the goal wasn't the speed of execution and further code editing possibility.
 Cause in case of interpreting the project, you can't rely on the c++ compiler optimizations.
 You can either interpret it with a recursion or by making some byte-code layer, and both these options are not as good as just translating to c++.
-The first one is too slow and the second is just horrible in terms of development effort
+The first one is too slow and the second is just horrible in terms of development efforti don't think compiling is a good option, unless you want to add it…

 - Spentine